Challenging the "new moon" advocates

 For just as the new (chadash) heavens and the new (chadash) earth which I make will endure before Me, declares YHWH, So your offspring and your name will endure.
 And it shall be from new moon (chodesh) to new moon (chodesh) and from sabbath to sabbath that all mankind will come to bow down before Me," says YHWH.
 (Isaiah 66:22-23 (Matara))

-Finally, notice Yahweh didn't say, "The new month begins when you actually sight the new moon; He said, "The FIRST DAY of the month"....Regardless of where you're living, clocks and calendars are a huge help!
-We all know the 1st day of the month because we are intelligent enough to have determined it, in relation to the Moon.
+Finally, notice Yahweh didn't say, "The new month begins when you actually sight the new moon; He said, "The FIRST DAY of the month".
+That does not tell us how to establish the first day!
+We all know the 1st day of the month because a proper calendar has determined it, in proper relation to the Moon.

-Yahweh says these things are for "signs, seasons, days, and years".
+Yahweh says the sun, moon, and stars are for "signs, seasons, days, and years".
 (Genesis 1:14).
-And he said the sun (larger light) and the moon (samller) light were to rule over the day and night.
+And he said the sun (larger light) and the moon (smaller) light were to rule over the day and night.
 (Genesis 1:16-17).
-Notice He never said the moon determined the precise beginning of the month!
-It is a sign of the new month, yes, but is not and should not be elevated to a role for which it was not created.
+Notice He never said the "sighting" of moon determined the precise beginning of the month!
+It is a sign of the new month, yes, but so is the complete absence of the moon a sign!
+The moon is not and should not be elevated to a role for which it was not created.